k-Dimensional Agreement in Multiagent Systems: Conclusions

 \section{Conclusions}

-We have studied the problem of $k$-dimensional agreement, whereby a group of agents would like to agree on a vector that is the projection of the agents' initial estimates onto a $k$-dimensional subspace.
-We showed that agreement protocols mandate the use of communication graphs that are highly connected; to this end, we provided both algebraic and graph-theoretic conditions to construct graphs that can reach an agreement on arbitrary weights. \blue{ The identified sufficient condition allows us to construct a class of graphs that can reach an agreement, but we conjecture that the class of agreement reachable graphs on arbitrary weights is much larger in practice.
-This work opens the opportunity for multiple directions of future research: among them, we highlight the derivation of algorithms that can define agreement protocols in a distributed way; the use of nonlinear dynamics as agreement protocols to enable convergence to agreement vectors that are not just oblique projections; and the synthesis of distributed and scalable coordination algorithms to solve optimization problems over networks, where the number of agents and the number of primal variables are of the same order. }
+We studied the $k$-dimensional agreement problem, whereby a group of agents seeks to compute $k$ independent weighted means of the agents' initial states.
+We provided algebraic conditions to check the feasibility of the problem and algorithms to design such protocols.
+Our results show that agreement protocols can compute several weighted means of the agents' initial conditions at a fraction of the complexity of existing consensus algorithms.
+This work opens the opportunity for multiple directions of future research; among them, we highlight the derivation of graph-theoretic conditions to solve Problem 1, the design of agreement protocols in a distributed way, the use of nonlinear dynamics, and the synthesis of distributed protocols to solve optimization problems over networks.